piercifani/Presentations/Build Better Apps Faster/Build Better Apps Faster.md

 ## Software has always been about building **abstractions**
 ---

-## Bit -> Byte
+### Bit -> Byte

-^ We went from the bit, which is the software equivalent of a 5V/0V signal, to the byte, because it was easier to represent words and numbers with it

----
-## Byte -> Assembly
+### Byte -> Assembly

-^ Then assembly helped us make operations with words with bytes easier

----
-## Assembly -> C
+### Assembly -> C

-^ Then C came along, a lot easier because we didn't have to learn about memory registers, and allowed us to split our code in different functions

----
-## C -> Objective C
+### C -> Objective C

-^ The Smalltalk branch of Software Engineering created ObjC in order to compose problems as the interaction of objects, passing messages to each others to complete the problem
+^ We went from the bit, which is the software equivalent of a 5V/0V signal, to the byte, because it was easier to represent words and numbers with it.
+Then assembly helped us make operations with words with bytes easier, Then C came along, a lot easier because we didn't have to learn about memory registers, and allowed us to split our code in different functions.
+The Smalltalk branch of Software Engineering created ObjC in order to compose problems as the interaction of objects, passing messages to each others to complete the problem

 ---
 ## Objective C -> **Swift**